DatCanCode/budgie-hotcornner-brightness-scroller/README.md

-# Brightness Scroller
+# Brightness And Volume Scroller

-A plugin for [Budgie HotCornersII](https://github.com/UbuntuBudgie/budgie-extras/tree/master/budgie-hotcorners) to change screen brightness.
+A plugin for [Budgie HotCornersII](https://github.com/UbuntuBudgie/budgie-extras/tree/master/budgie-hotcorners) to change screen brightness or volume.

 ---